rongrimes/weewx-tempest-pi/README.md

 This is a "pending notes" area.
 These notes will eventually be added into the main body, or discarded.

 #### TODO
-1. Install WeeWX registration, AWEKAS, WeatherCloud, WOW site definition.
+1. Install AWEKAS, WeatherCloud, WOW site definition.
-2. Install _templates_